MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaEntitlementManagementAccessPackageResourceRoleScope.md

 ```

 This example, the commands;
-1. Defines a resource variable. **Id** in the $accesspackageresource variable is the identifier of the group catalog resource.
+1. Defines a resource variable.
-1. Defines the resource role variable
-1. Defines the resource scope variable
-1. Create a new access package resource role scope.

 ## PARAMETERS

 ### -AccessPackageId